Money & Intentional Spending

 But here’s the truth.

-When most women fail to stick to budgets, it’s not because they’re bad with money.
+When budgets don’t work for women, it’s not because they’re bad with money.
 It’s because budgeting is out of alignment with who they are.

-I attempted my first budget as a flight attendant, with the hope of getting my life together and finally becoming a “responsible adult.”
+I attempted my first budget as a flight attendant, hoping to get my life together and finally become a “responsible adult.”

 Ever since then, it was years of overspending, guilt, and shame before I finally got in tune with myself and what I needed.

 Since I stopped budgeting, my finances are great.
-I’ve paid off debt, bought a home, and have savings without feeling deprived.
+I’ve paid off debt, bought a home, and saved money without feeling deprived.

 People stick to what they think is safe.